Bhat-Gurunandan/ajeeb-goa/markdown/chapter01.md

 | 2012     | Manohar Parrikar    | Brahmin              | 2.5     |
 | 2017     | Manohar Parrikar    | Brahmin              | 2.5     |

-• Chief Ministers gaining office via defections are not included in the above list
+*Chief Ministers gaining office via defections are not included in the above list*

 Goa had only one Christian chief minister by popular vote.
 Luizinho Faleiro rose to that position when the Congress achieved the magic